 Puff pastry cinnamon rolls are the lighter, flakier cousin of traditional cinnamon rolls.
 And, they're so much easier to make; all you need is a box of puff pastry and a few simple ingredients to make gooey, flaky cinnamon swirls that are totally dairy free.

 I love cinnamon rolls!
-They're the ultimate breakfast treat.
-But, they take so much time and effort to make.
+They're the ultimate breakfast when you're in the mood for something sweet, but you don't have the time to make pancakes or muffins.
+But, traditional cinnamon rolls take so much time and effort to make.